bird-house/flyingpigeon/docs/source/descriptions/indices.rst

 **Mosaic**

-To be checked if multiple polygons should be merged to one polygon.
+To be checked if multiple polygons should be merged into one polygon.

 Output:
 .......

 **tar archive**
-  Tar archive containing all netCDF files. subsetting is performed for each input dataset.
+  Tar archive containing all netCDF files.
+Subsetting is performed for each input dataset.

 **netCDF example**
-  one netCDF file is picked out and provides as an example file to be displyed on the web mapping service.
+  One netCDF file is picked out as an example file to be displayed on the web mapping service.